 This setting specifies the required minimum disk size (capacity in GB) for the device to use Peer Caching.
 The recommended values are 64 to 256 GB, and the default value is 32 GB.

 If the Modify Cache Drive policy is set, the disk size check will apply to the new working directory specified by this policy.

 Max Cache Age

-In environments configured for Delivery Optimization, you may want to set an expiration on cached updates and Windows application installation files.
-If so, this setting defines the maximum number of seconds each file can be held in the Delivery Optimization cache on each Windows 10 client computer.
+In environments configured for Delivery Optimization, you might want to set an expiration on cached updates and Windows application installation files.
+If so, this setting defines the maximum number of seconds each file can be held in the Delivery Optimization cache on each Windows 10 client device.
 The default Max Cache Age value is 259,200 seconds (3 days).
-Alternatively, organizations may choose to set this value to “0” which means “unlimited” to avoid peers re-downloading content.
+Alternatively, organizations might choose to set this value to “0” which means “unlimited” to avoid peers re-downloading content.
 When “Unlimited” value is set, Delivery Optimization will hold the files in the cache longer and will clean up the cache as needed (for example when the cache size exceeded the maximum space allowed).

 Max Cache Size

 This setting limits the maximum amount of space the Delivery Optimization cache can use as a percentage of the available drive space, from 1 to 100.
-For example, if you set this value to 10 on a Windows 10 client computer that has 100 GB of available drive space, then Delivery Optimization will use up to 10 GB of that space.
+For example, if you set this value to 10 on a Windows 10 client device that has 100 GB of available drive space, then Delivery Optimization will use up to 10 GB of that space.
 Delivery Optimization will constantly assess the available drive space and automatically clear the cache to keep the maximum cache size under the set percentage.
 The default value for this setting is 20.

 Absolute Max Cache Size